THE ADH‘D’ICTIONARY

 “Dissociation”

-Dissociation is one way in which trauma survivors and neurodivergent children and adults, particularly, cope with unpleasant experiences and emotions in-the-moment.
-Some also refer to it as ‘zoning out’ and it is erroneously called ‘daydreaming’.
+Some also refer to it as ‘zoning ‘out’ and it is erroneously called ‘daydreaming’.
 When we dissociate, we describe it as feeling detached/disconnected from our bodies (‘floating on top of the situation’) and physical sensations, as well as from our thoughts, feelings, memories, or sense of identity.
+It is not the same as disassociation.

 “DOOM PILING”